livepeer/go-livepeer/doc/rtmpwebhookauth.md

 Presets can be specified to override the default transcoding options.
 The available presets are listed [here](https://github.com/livepeer/go-livepeer/blob/master/common/videoprofile_ids.go).

 Custom transcoding profiles can be provided if the presets are not sufficient.
 Given a stream name (manifest ID) of "ManifestID" and a profile name of "ProfileName", the specific profile will be available for playback at `/stream/ManifestID/ProfileName.m3u8`.
 However, to take advantage of ABR features in HLS players, the top-level stream name should usually be supplied instead, eg `/stream/ManifestID.m3u8` The `bitrate` field is in bits per second.
 The `fps` field can be omitted to preserve the source frame rate.
+The `fps_den` (denominator) field can also be omitted for a default of `1`.
 Both presets and profiles can be used together to specify the desired transcodes.

 There is simple webhook authentication server [example](https://github.com/livepeer/go-livepeer/blob/master/cmd/simple_auth_server/simple_auth_server.go).